methylDragon/ros-tutorials/ROS/01 ROS - Introduction.md

 ## Pre-Requisites

-- A system with Ubuntu 16.04 installed (no other versions!)
+- A system with a ROS compatible Ubuntu system installed
 - Linux
 - Python 3 and/or C++